AlexanderHarrison/cdat/readme.md

     -o <output.dat>             : Output dat file.

 OPTIONAL FLAGS:
     -h                   : Show hmex usage.
+    -c                   : Compile without linking into a dat file.
+    -q                   : Do not print to stdout.
     -dat <inputs.dat>    : Input dat file.
                             Is an empty dat file by default.
     -f <gcc flags>       : Flags to pass to gcc.
 Optimization, warnings, etc.
                             Is '" DEFAULT_GCC_FLAGS "' by default.
     -s <symbol name>     : Symbol name.
                             Is the symbol table filename (excluding extension) by default.
 ```

 Hmex and MexTK at their core convert elf files to a custom executable format used by the m-ex framework.